Bar Kokhba Revolt: Mop-up operations

-Drawing on lessons from the First Jewish–Roman War, the rebels assumed that isolated desert shelters would provide better odds of survival than open battle or the defense of towns.
-However, they underestimated the tenacity of Roman pursuit, which continued for months after Betar's fall.
-Roman forces discovered and besieged roughly half of these caves, at times building siege camps above them to cut off supplies and force surrender through starvation.
-Archaeological evidence—including skeletal remains and embedded arrowheads—indicates that some died from hunger, thirst, or Roman assaults.
-A legend in Lamentations Rabbah tells of Jews trapped in a cave who, in desperation, resorted to cannibalism; one son unknowingly ate his father and cried, "Woe to me!
+In the revolt's later phases, refugees sought shelter in large natural caverns on high, nearly inaccessible cliffs in the Judaean Desert overlooking the Dead Sea and the Jordan Valley.
+Drawing on the First Jewish Revolt, they assumed isolated desert caves offered better survival prospects than open battle, a calculation that underestimated Roman persistence, which continued for months after Betar's fall.
+Roman forces besieged roughly half these caves, building camps above them to cut off supplies and force surrender through starvation.
+Skeletal remains and arrowheads indicate that some died of hunger and thirst, while others were killed in assaults.
+A legend in Lamentations Rabbah (1.45) recounts Jews trapped in a cave who, in desperation, resorted to cannibalism; one son unknowingly ate his father and cried, "Woe to me!
 I have eaten the flesh of my father."